ChunMinChang/blog/_posts/2017-12-19-estimation-of-mp3-duration.md

 The duration is **not accurate** when the *total frames* above is an **estimated** value.
-If the total frames isn't predefined, then we need to estimate it by:
+If the total frames isn't predefined, then it could be estimated by:

 $$
 \text{Estimated Total Frames} = \frac{ \text{File Size} }{ \text{Average Frame Size} }